ToxxyTheTrash/FuchsiaDarkness/README.md

 # Fuchsia Darkness <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nd/4.0/80x15.png" /></a>
 A completely re-designed and recolored version of the BetterDiscord theme **SimplyDark** made by **Gibbu**!
-The purpose of the theme is to make discord more compact, customizable and debranded.
+The purpose of this theme is to make Discord compact, customizable and debranded.
 The theme can and will contain bugs.

 ## Theme support